jordancccac/fall21python2_jc/Hunting_Analytics/README.md

      2. What is the average accident rate of hunting events over the period in question?

-     3. Miscellaneous Analytics: other factors can be analyzed, including casualty rate, animal hunted, and tree-stand involvement, to help illuminate the safety-status of hunting.
+     3. Accident Details: other factors are analyzed, including casualty rate, animals hunted, and tree-stand involvement, to help illuminate the safety-status of hunting and trends of accidents.

      Future Research: Find the states with the highest and lowest accident rates, and then compare their safety rules and regulations.